Diagnostic Services in Outpatient Hospital

 - Quality of life?; or

-- Adverse events during and after MRI scanning?
+- Adverse events during and after MR scanning?

 In addition, the prospective clinical study of MRI must include safety criteria for all participants.
 Such required safety measures for such studies, as further explained in guidance documents from professional societies must include, but are not limited to:

-6. All such patients should be actively monitored for cardiac and respiratory function throughout the examination.
-At a minimum, an electrocardiogram and pulse oximetry should be used.
+- All such patients should be actively monitored for cardiac and respiratory function throughout the examination.
+At a minimum, ECG and pulse oximetry should be used.
 Visual and verbal contact with the patient must be maintained throughout the MRI scan.
 The patient should be instructed to alert the MRI staff on hand to any unusual sensations, pains, or to any problems.

 The clinical study must adhere to the following standards of scientific integrity and relevance to the Medicare population: